Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 In the staking system, there are two roles:

-1. Validators: Those who run block producing / parachain validating nodes for Polkadot.
+- Validators: Those who run block producing / parachain validating nodes for Polkadot.
-2. Nominators: Users who place their tokens behind validators they think will perform their job well.
+- Nominators: Users who place their tokens behind validators they think will perform their job well.

+Validators (and their nominators) are rewarded based on work done for the network.
+Rewards may vary day to day, but should be consistent over long periods of time.

 </div>